SrisittikumChanintorn/ClaudeWithTreeOfThought/README.md

 ## 📝 Example Usage

-This implementation analyzes Chinese price war impacts through perspectives like:
+#### This implementation analyzes Chinese price war impacts through perspectives like:

-- Effects on Thai producers and small businesses
+##### Domestic Market Competition
+- Price undercutting
-- Market share displacement by cheaper Chinese alternatives
+- Market share losses
-- Need for innovation and quality improvement
+- Innovation and quality improvement

+##### Consumer Behavior
+- Demand for cheaper goods
-- Shifts in consumer preferences and spending patterns
+- Disposable income and spending patterns
-- Brand loyalty erosion for Thai products
+- Brand loyalty and perception

+### Implementation Process:

+1. **Root Question Exploration**: First, we submit our root question to an LLM with instructions to identify only the most relevant issues (branches) related to the impact of a Chinese price war on Thailand's economy.

+2. **Branch-Specific Analysis**: Each identified branch (e.g., Domestic Market Competition, Consumer Behavior) is then analyzed by an LLM with customized instructions specific to that perspective, producing detailed explanations (sub-branches) for each aspect.

+3. **Synthesis and Conclusion**: Finally, all sub-branch insights are compiled and processed by an LLM with summarization instructions to produce a comprehensive, integrated analysis that addresses the root question from multiple perspectives.

 ## 🔍 Optimization Techniques